Kulturen in Lund

 Our other museums

 Lund is also home to the Grocer’s Shop (Hökeriet) from the turn of the last century, the Tegnér Museum (Tegnérmuseet) where the well-known Swedish author Tegnér lived in the early 19th century, and the Museum of Life (Livets museum), with its displays on how our bodies work.
-You are also welcome to visit the Museum of Medical History in Helsingborg, (Medicinhistoriska museet i Helsingborg), with its contemporary exhibition on changing perceptions of health over time.
 You can also view artwork by Ernst Norlind at the Norlind Museum (Norlindmuseet) at Borgeby Manor (Borgeby slott) and explore his former studio.

 Kulturen (full name, Kulturhistoriska föreningen för södra Sverige) is a non-profit organisation founded in 1882 and currently has around 3,500 members.
 We curate Sweden’s largest collection of cultural objects from southern Sweden, major collections of comparative artefacts from around the world and the largest number of mediaeval archaeological finds in northern Europe.